ninabindel/draft-hale-pquip-hybrid-signature-spectrums/draft-hale-pquip-hybrid-signature-spectrums.md

 There are a variety of artifact locations possible, ranging from within the message to the signature algorithm to the protocol level and even into policy, as shown in {{tab-artifact-location}}.
-For example, one artifact location could be in the message-to-be-signed, e.g., containing a label artifact.
-Depending on the hybrid type, this might be stripped away though.
+For example, one artifact location could be in the message to be signed, e.g., containing a label artifact.
+Depending on the hybrid type, it might be possible to strip this away.
 For example, a quantum attacker could strip away the quantum-secure signature of a concatenated dual signature, and (being able to forge, e.g., ECDSA signatures) remove the label artifact from the message as well.
 So, for many applications and threat models, adding an artificat in the message might not prevent stripping attacks.
 Another artifact location could be in the public key certificates as described in [I-D.ounsworth-pq-composite-sigs].
-In still yet another case, artifacts may be present through the fused hybrid method, thus making them part of the signature at the algorithmic level.
+In yet another case, artifacts may be present through the fused hybrid method, thus making them part of the signature at the algorithmic level.